Eyadhamza/Laravel-Webp/README.md

 The Solution is Here as an Artisan Command:

-First we will modify files on disk then we will run another command to modify the database attribute to point to the new location
+First we will modify files on disk then we will run another command to modify the database attributes - defined in $imageFields - to point to the new location.
 ```bash
 php artisan public:to-webp
 ```